|"1901 - 2014 - Then and Now" - a Photo Montage of |

 I thought it would be fun during my recent holiday to Auckland in the North Island of New Zealand to retrace Mr Cook's footsteps and recreate some of his images.
 This often proved problematic due to redevelopment and a multitude of multi-storied buildings blocking the original perspective.
 But still, we are fortunate that the location of the original images can still be discerned or at least estimated.
 Further images from Mr Cook's album will be featured in the future.
 So let us now compare Mr Cook's Auckland of 1901 with that of 2014.
 All images are from my own collection (click for a larger view) :

-The original image is taken from an upper window in "Smith & Caughey's" Department Store and shows Imperial Troops marching up Queen Street in February 1901.
+The original image is taken from an upper window in "Smith & Caughey's" Department Store and shows Imperial Troops on horseback parading up Queen Street in February 1901.
 The only point of reference now is the old Auckland Savings Bank building, now a McDonald's Restaurant but preserving the magnificent moulded ceiling from the original banking chamber.

 This view of the Auckland Public Library and Municipal Offices on the corner of Kitchener Street and Wellesley Street East is just not possible today due to high-rise buildings having been built on the vacant land in the foreground.
 It would appear to have been taken from Lorne Street.
 Opened in 1887 and designed by Melbourne architects John H. Grainger and Charles A. D'Ebro in the "French Chateau style", the original unobstructed perspective along Lorne Street would have looked rather impressive.